-In terms of productivity, smallholders consistently underperformed when compared to large-scale plantation companies - over the past five years, the productivity gap varied between 3 tons per ha and 9 tons per ha.
+In terms of productivity, smallholders consistently underperformed when compared to large-scale plantation companies - over the past five years, the productivity gap varied between 3 tons per ha and 9 tons per ha (see Figure 3).
 Such a productivity gap is typical in the oil palm sector in Indonesia, as smallholders tend to underinvest in sustainable agricultural practices (IFC, 2013).
 A more detailed analysis on factors affecting smallholders' underperformance are discussed in Chapter 3.

 Oil palm growers in Berau rely on seven palm oil mills located in six sub-districts to purchase and process their FFB.
-These mills operate at a total capacity of 480 FFB ton per hour, and are located in six sub-districts: Batu Putih, Biatan, Gunung Tabur, Kelay, Segah, and Talisayan (Menapak 2017).6 These mills are also owned by the four plantation holding groups, producing about 240,000 tons of CPO in 2016.7
+These mills operate at a total capacity of 480 FFB ton per hour, and are located in six